chicagolug/chicagolug-hugo/content/contact.md

 type = "page"
 +++

 You can get in touch with other ChicagoLUG members through our mailing list and IRC channel.
+You can also follow us on Twitter; we are: `@ChicagoLUG`.
 Details to follow soon.